-The Company accounts for its stock-based compensation awards in accordance with FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
-ASC 718 requires all stock-based payments to employees, including grants of employee stock options, restricted stock and restricted stock units, as well as modifications to existing stock options and shares issued under the Company's employee stock purchase plan ("ESPP"), to be recognized in the consolidated statements of operations based on their fair values.
-The Company uses the Black-Scholes option pricing model to determine the fair value of options granted.
+We account for our stock-based compensation awards in accordance with FASB ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
+ASC 718 requires all stock-based payments to employees and non-employees, including grants of employee stock options, restricted stock and restricted stock units, as well as modifications to existing stock options and shares issued under our employee stock purchase plan ("ESPP"), to be recognized in the consolidated statements of operations based on their fair values.
+We use the Black-Scholes option pricing model to determine the fair value of options granted.